 Each new Four Wheel Camper comes equipped with a propane gas system including a regulator designed to provide regulated gas pressure for proper operation of the stove, furnace, refrigerator, and hot water heater (if equipped).
-The propane tank(s) are mounted in a vented cabinet on the outside of the camper and are easily removed for filling.
-The tank(s) are empty when you first receive your camper, and must be purged from a propane dealer prior to filling the first time.
+The propane tank(s) are mounted in a sealed, vented cabinet on the outside of the camper and are easily removed for filling.
+The propane tank(s) are empty when you first receive your camper, and must be "purged" from a propane dealer prior to filling the first time.
 Always have your tank refilled before it becomes empty.

-Before opening the valve on the propane tank, first make sure ALL propane appliances inside the camper are turned off.
+Before opening the valve on the propane tank, first make sure ALL propane appliances inside the camper are turned OFF.
 Once you are sure all propane appliances are turned off, then you can safely open the valve on the propane tank.
 Next, open the propane tank valve.
-Next, wait a few minutes before turning on any propane appliances inside or outside the camper.
+Wait a few minutes before turning on any propane appliances inside or outside the camper.
 This will allow the pressure to build up in the propane hose, the safety check valve will open up, and your camper will then receive the full propane flow it needs to run the appliances.
 If you haven't used the camper in awhile, and you open the propane tank valve and quickly hop inside the camper and try to use the propane, you might have restricted flow.
 It is best to open the propane tank, wait a few minutes, and then you can start using the propane appliances.

 (See the last page attached to this Owner's Manual.
 It describes how the "check valve" works in the propane system).

 Prior to operating the refrigerator, forced air furnace or hot water furnace, you should purge air from the propane supply lines.
-The easiest way to quickly purge any air from the propane lines is to first raise the camper roof.
+The easiest & quickest way to purge air from the propane lines is to first raise the camper roof.
 Then go ahead and light the stove and operate it for about one (1) minute.
 This should remove most all of the air in the propane lines and will allow faster and easier lighting of the refrigerator, furnace, and the hot water furnace (if installed).

-Before lowering the roof insure the stove grates are cool so that the liner is not damaged when you lower the roof.
-Last, but not least, insure the stove valve is in the closed position.
+Before lowering the roof ensure the stove grates are cool and the stove cover is in the closed position.
+This will ensure that liner (pop-up up portion of the camper) is not damaged when you lower the roof.
+Last, but not least, ensure the stove valve is in the closed position.
 It is always safer to additionally close the valve located on the outside propane tank before traveling.

 Another precaution that needs mention is in regards to cooking on the 2 burner stove.
-Always insure the pans you use for cooking do not extend outward above the control valves.
+Always ensure the pans you use for cooking do not extend outward above the control valves.
 Either use smaller pans or place the pans on the back of the grates so that the flame does not overheat and damage the knobs.